 The building’s arching form stretches the length of the site, creating a sheltered courtyard with tiered terraces above that include open-air outdoor corridors and an expansive ground level landscape zone.
 The low points of the mass touch down at both the front and back of the site, ensuring a strong volumetric relationship to the smaller scale single-family residences behind the property and the larger commercial facades running along the boulevard.

 The architectural and landscape design form a symbiotic relationship that creates a restorative parallel between the site and its users.
 The ground plane is conceived of as a flexible surface of various thicknesses that restores the site as a native field which supports multiple programs, uses, and functional code requirements.
 Parking, fire lane requirements, and desired program uses mix and overlap to form an expansive informal green space for residents-activity and dining terraces, community gardens, outdoor gym, and passive recreational space.
 By integrating multiple permeable pavement systems that withstand various loads, the demarcation between hardscape, softscape, and functional requirements are blurred to create an interchangeable woven ground surface.

 The project captures and treats 100% of the site’s rain water providing a major benefit to the local environment and city infrastructure.
 Roof rainwater is directed and filtered through two bioswales and infiltration trenches.
 The remaining site open to sky is completely pervious and absorbs all rain water which recharges the ground.
 Through the extensive use of native drought tolerant and low water plantings, the projected irrigation use is 37% lower than the 2014 California state water allowance and will be primarily for plant establishment.
 MMA collaborated with Tina while at swa.
-She is the project design author for the entire project to completion and continues to monitor its' post occupancy progress for Skid Row Housing Trust.
+She is the project design author for the entire project to completion and continues to monitor its' post occupancy progress and adjustments for Skid Row Housing Trust.